-The imperial city of Hue has for centuries played a significant role in Vietnam.
+The imperial city of Hue has for centuries played a significant role in Vietnam and even so during the Vietnam War.
 Where emperors lived and died.
 This was the seat of the Nguyen dynasty.
-Hue's university has for centuries played an important role in Vietnam.
-Hue's history stretches back all the way to the seventeenth century so history is always present for those visiting regardless whether it is the imperial intrigues of the eighteenth century or the wars of the twentieth century.
+Hue’s university has for centuries played an important role in Vietnam.
+Hue’s history stretches back all the way to the seventeenth century so history is always present for those visiting regardless whether it is the imperial intrigues of the eighteenth century or the wars of the twentieth century.
 Today the university still plays an important part in the city and it has become a major tourist destination.
 The tourist areas now offer walking streets during the weekends and a large selection of restaurants.
 For those more interested in local food one has to venture outside the tourist areas.

 Please click images for slideshow